Expanding Small-Scale Datasets with Guided Imagination: More Related Studies

+Additionally, CLIP~\cite{radford2021learning}, thanks to its text-image matching ability, has been used to guide image generation~\cite{kim2022diffusionclip,nichol2022glide,patashnik2021styleclip,wang2022clip}.
+In these approaches, CLIP matches a generated image with a given text.
+In contrast, our work uses CLIP to align the latent features of category-agnostic generative models with the label space of the target dataset.
+This alignment enables GIF to perform guided data expansion, generating informative new samples specific to target classes.

+Furthermore, model inversion~\cite{xia2022gan,xu2022handsoff} is another technique that has been investigated for image generation by inverting a trained classification network~\cite{wang2021imagine,yin2020dreaming} or a GAN model~\cite{zhu2020domain}.
+Although we currently apply only two advanced generative models (DALL-E2 and Stable Diffusion) and a reconstruction model (MAE) within the GIF framework in this study, model inversion methods could also be incorporated into our framework for dataset expansion.
+This opens up exciting avenues for future research.

-\textbf{More discussion on data augmentation.} Image data augmentation has been widely used to improve the generalization of DNNs during model training~\citep{shorten2019survey,yang2022image}.
-According to the technical characteristics, data augmentation for images can be divided into four categories: image manipulation, image erasing, image mix and auto augmentation.
-Specifically, image manipulation augments data via image transformations, including random flipping, random rotation, random scaling ratio, random cropping, random sharpening, random translation and so on~\citep{yang2022image}.
-Image erasing augments data by randomly replacing pixel values of some image regions with constant values or random values, \eg Cutout~\citep{devries2017improved}, random erasing~\citep{zhong2020random}, GridMask~\citep{chen2020gridmask} and Fenchmask~\citep{li2020fencemask}.
-Image mix augments data by randomly mixing two or more images or sub-regions into one image, \eg Mixup~\citep{zhang2020does}, CutMix~\citep{yun2019cutmix}, and AugMix~\citep{hendrycks2019augmix}.
-Auto augmentation seeks to augment images by automatically searching or randomly selecting augmentation operations from a set of random augmentations, including AutoAugment~\citep{cubuk2019autoaugment}, Fast AutoAugment~\citep{lim2019fast} and RandAugment~\citep{cubuk2020randaugment}.
+\paragraph{More discussion on data augmentation.} Image data augmentation has become a staple in enhancing the generalization of DNNs during model training~\cite{shorten2019survey,yang2022image}.
+Based on technical characteristics, image data augmentation can be categorized into four main types: image manipulation, image erasing, image mix, and auto augmentation.

+Image manipulation augments data through image transformations like random flipping, rotation, scaling, cropping, sharpening, and translation~\cite{yang2022image}.
+Image erasing, on the other hand, substitutes pixel values in certain image regions with constant or random values, as seen in Cutout~\cite{devries2017improved}, Random Erasing~\cite{zhong2020random}, GridMask~\cite{chen2020gridmask}, and Fenchmask~\cite{li2020fencemask}.
+Image mix combines two or more images or sub-regions into a single image, as exemplified by Mixup~\cite{zhang2020does}, CutMix~\cite{yun2019cutmix}, and AugMix~\cite{hendrycks2019augmix}.
+Lastly, Auto Augmentation utilizes a search algorithm or random selection to determine augmentation operations from a set of random augmentations, such as AutoAugment~\cite{cubuk2019autoaugment}, Fast AutoAugment~\cite{lim2019fast}, and RandAugment~\cite{cubuk2020randaugment}.